moby/moby/docs/reference/commandline/run.md

     docker run -v c:\foo:c: ...
     docker run -v c:\foo:c:\existing-directory-with-contents ...

+Since v1.14, `docker run` supports the long-syntax for the `-v` option, similar to `docker service`.

+    docker run -v type=volume,source=my-volume,destination=/path/in/container

+For the comparison between the long-syntax and the short-syntax, refer to [bind-mounts and volumes](volume.md).

 For in-depth information about volumes, refer to [manage data in containers](https://docs.docker.com/engine/tutorials/dockervolumes/)

 ### Publish or expose port (-p, --expose)